Skip to content

 • opencode — OpenCode.
 No hooks support.

 • windsurf — Windsurf / Cascade.
-Agents are delivered as auto-invokable skills under .windsurf/skills/.
+No native agents primitive — Cascade auto-invokes any SKILL.md by its description: frontmatter, so personas ship as skills.
 Workflows are the harness’s name for commands.

 Rows are primitives, columns are harnesses.
 Cell legend: